#4646 HIGH Update.: Systemwide keyboard shortcuts break terminal apps (e.g. nano)

-> > That's an interesting view.
-I would also say that they offer a
+> That's an interesting view.
+I would also say that they offer a quicker

-quicker and more efficient option than the mouse can offer, which is
+and more efficient option than the mouse can offer, which is especially

-especially important for any repetitive tasks.
-Sure you could just add
+important for any repetitive tasks.
+Sure you could just add more keys

-more keys (although we couldn't...the hardware was fixed before any
+(although we couldn't...the hardware was fixed before any software/design

-software/design team was around to say anything about it) There is
+team was around to say anything about it) There is certainly a tradeoff

-certainly a tradeoff between the efficiency of one-key shortcuts and the
+between the efficiency of one-key shortcuts and the overwhelming nature of

-system of 3-key shortcuts, instead specifying that the alt-key should
+shortcuts, instead specifying that the alt-key should perform alternate

 function on the system should be available through the keyboard.